 and the citification thereof.

-an ancestral blog by Terrell Ledbetter, August, 2019 (This is a reminiscent tale as seen in the early 1950’s for the special, majestic valley known as North Fork).
+an ancestral blog by Terrell Ledbetter, August, 2019 and revised January 13 2022.
+(This is a reminiscent tale as seen in the early 1950’s for the special, majestic valley known as North Fork).

 For those mountain folks that grew up on the North Fork:

 Nomadic peoples that became know as the Cherokee began living in the wooded areas of southeastern America over 10,000 years ago.
 These people lived along the headwaters of the Savannah, Hiwassee, and Tuckasegee and along the Little Tennessee.

 The Pisgah people were a phase of the more modern Cherokee and signs of their existance has been found between East Asheville (specifically at Warren Wilson College) along the Swannanoa Valley, to the Black Mountain range beginning about 1000 AD.
 When Europeans first came to America, the Cherokee lived in towns in today’s eastern Tennessee, northern Georgia/South Carolina as well as far western North Carolina.
 In the early 1700’s it is thought that they lived in fifty-three towns, had a population of about 12,000 with 3800 being warriors.